-It is illegal to use web cookies on your website without first seeking permission from users, and with the General Data Protection Regulation (GDPR) coming into effect on 25 May 2018, the rules have tightened up again.
+It is illegal to use web cookies on your website without first seeking permission from users, and with the General Data Protection Regulation (GDPR) in effect since May 2018, the rules have tightened up again.
 What does this mean for your website?

 To comply with web cookie laws, businesses are required to remove web cookies from their websites completely or to install a method of requesting user consent - such as pop-up windows on a home page.

 You must also explain to people how you use web cookies and what data they collect.

 What are web cookies?